-Many people in the Studio City area work for large corporations.
+Many people in the Woodland Hills area work for large corporations.
 Employee loyalty can lead some people to stay with one employer for decades, and these employees deserve to be treated fairly in the workplace.
 Unfortunately, sexual harassment in the workplace is an ongoing problem that affects workers of all genders.

 Sexual harassment is more than just humiliating, offensive and intimidating — it is a form of unlawful sex discrimination.
 Sexual advances or conduct of a sexual nature that is based on a worker’s sex that is unwanted and leads to an offensive, hostile or intimidating work environment constitutes illegal sexual harassment.
 Both California’s Fair Employment and Housing Act and federal law through Title VII of the Civil Right Act of 1964 prohibit sexual harassment in the workplace.